iebeid/ProtGram-DirectGCN/README.md

 ## Configuration Guide (`configuration/config.py`)

-This script will automate the entire installation process within your active `ppi-env`.
-It will:

-- Install the correct versions of the CUDA toolkit and cuDNN.
-- Install TensorFlow and PyTorch with GPU support.
-- Install all other required data science and bioinformatics libraries like `scikit-learn`, `pandas`, and `torch-geometric`.

-The process may take several minutes as it downloads and installs many large packages.

-### A Note on Environment Variables and Paths

-> [!WARNING]
-> **Do Not Manually Edit `.bashrc` or `.zshrc`**
->
-> This project is designed to be **self-contained**.
-The `setup-environment.py` script installs all necessary components, including the CUDA Toolkit, cuDNN, and compilers, directly into the Conda environment (e.g., into the `.../ppi-env/` folder).
->
-> You **should not** add lines like `export CUDA_HOME=/usr/local/cuda-12.5` to your `.bashrc` file.
-This is because:
->
-> 1.  **It Points to the Wrong Location**: The `export` commands you mentioned refer to a system-wide CUDA installation in `/usr/local/`.
-This project uses the CUDA toolkit installed and managed by Conda inside the `ppi-env`.
-> 2.  **It Can Cause Conflicts**: Manually setting these paths can override the Conda environment's settings, forcing the project to use a conflicting or non-existent CUDA version, which will lead to compilation or runtime errors.
->
-> The correct paths are handled for you automatically when you run `conda activate ppi-env` and when the `main.py` script executes.
-If you encounter "command not found" errors, the first step should always be to ensure your Conda environment is activated correctly.

----

-## Configuration Guide (`configuration/config.py`)

 Before running the main pipeline via `python main.py`, you can customize the pipeline's behavior by editing the `configuration/config.py` file.
 This guide explains the key parameters you can adjust.

 ### 1. Pipeline Control Flags